Updated: Jul 25, 2022

 I will try to unravel some of the misconceptions or misunderstandings here.
 Let's start at the beginning:

-When a couple are dividing up the assets of the marriage often one of the most valuable assets is the matrimonial home and possibly there are some investment properties to consider.
+When a couple are dividing up the assets of the marriage often one of the most valuable assets is the matrimonial home.
+Possibly there are also some investment properties to consider.
 Let's just look at the matrimonial home for now.

 1 Three Estate Agent Valuations

-Your Solicitor or Legal Advisor may initially suggest you obtain 3 estate agent valuations and average them to get a value.
-These are sent to the estranged husband/wife who may agree or not.
+Your Solicitor or Legal Advisor may initially suggest obtaining 3 estate agent valuations and using the average to get a value.
+These valuations can be shared with your estranged husband/wife who may agree or not.
 Often the other party does not agree and they provide their own figures.
-So you then have a dispute as to the value.
-Experience has taught those who deal with cases that this argument can go on and on and on.
-Suspicions arise saying the wife will have raised all the defects in the property so as to a get a low valuation or not shown the defects to get an unrealistic valuation.
-Even suggesting or agreeing to split the difference between the wife's and husband's valuation causes problems as neither can really trust the value.
+So there are then 6, often hugely conflicting valuations.
+Experience has taught me that an argument ensues as to which valuation to use and can gain momentum considerably increasing costs; stress levels and causing a huge delay.
+Defects in the property are raised and all sorts of tactical matters to try to get a lower/higher valuation depending on what helps the case.
+Even suggesting or agreeing to split the difference between the wife's and husband's valuation may cause problems as neither can really trust the other.

 2. Joint Expert Valuation